In this section you will find detailed advisory notes on how to plan and prepare yourself for your Kokoda trek.

 Clothing and Equipment

-Make sure you bring a spare set of clothing (long-sleeve shirt and long trousers) to wear after you've had your swim at the end of each day.
+Make sure you bring a lightweight long-sleeve shirt and long-pants or light tracksuit to wear after you've had your shower or swim at the end of each day.

 The days are hot and humid however you will spend most of the time under jungle canopy.
 The nights can be quite cold (it can get down to 1°C at the higher altitudes at certain times of the year).

 You will need a set of casual clothing for your short stay in Papua New Guinea pre and post-trek.
 This could be the clothing you travel in or a spare set.
 Either way you can store this clothing at Sogeri Lodge until you return from the trek.